 In December 2011, Windward asserted that it did not indemnify Industries pursuant to the terms of the 1990 Demerger Agreement in respect of Industries' obligations under the Settlement Agreement.
-Industries disputes Windward's position and has commenced proceedings in the English High Court against both Windward and Appleton (which has also denied owing Industries an indemnity).
-Windward served its defence on 8 July 2013.
-Appleton has challenged the jurisdiction of the English Court and a hearing took place on 2 and 3 October 2013.
-A decision is anticipated in December 2013.
+Industries disputes Windward's position and has commenced proceedings in the High Court against both Windward and Appvion (which has also denied owing Industries an indemnity).
+Windward served its defence on 8 July 2013 and Industries filed its reply, together with a request for Further Information on 13 September 2013.
+Appvion has challenged the jurisdiction of the English Court and a hearing took place on 2 and 3 October 2013.
+Judgment was handed down on 20 December 2013.
+The Court dismissed Appvion's challenge, holding that the English Court should exercise its jurisdiction to hear the claim.
+The proceedings are now continuing in the High Court against both Windward and Appvion.
+On 12 February 2014, Appvion served a Defence and Counterclaim.
+The Counterclaim seeks recovery of 50 per cent. of Appvion's previous cleanup related payments (alleged to be 50 per cent. of U.S.\$211.25 million, or U.S.\$105.6 million).
+Industries filed its defence and reply to the counterclaim on 4 April 2014.